yintrigue/portfolio-ds/ml_visualizing_neural_net/README.md

 <img src="https://www.dropbox.com/s/9swl54rxptbh0qs/v_efficientnet_03.jpg?raw=1" width="650"/>

-In addition, images close to each other at the end of the first epoch of training strongly resemble to each other visually.
+In addition, images close to each other at the end of the **first epoch** closely resemble to each other visually.
 Two randomly selected regions are plotted to demonstrate the observation.

 **REGION 1**: